AhemNason/digital-scholarship-toolbox/README.md

 *Whew*.
 This [GitBook](https://www.gitbook.com/) is an attempt at creating a generalized resource for faculty, students, and staff of CAUL/CBUA institutions as a collaborative effort of the Scholarly Communications Committee.
 Furthermore, this GitBook is a living document that is intended to reflect *up to date* information. <s>Fingers crossed</s>.

 Original publication of this GitBook occured in October 2015, to coincide with [Open Access Week](http://www.openaccessweek.org/).

+> some note about the growth of this document.